-What is a Defective Work Claim in a Florida Construction Lawsuit?By mlgbusinesslit, In Blog, 0 Comments
+What is a Defective Work Claim in a Florida Construction Lawsuit?By mlgbusinesslit, In Business Law, 0 Comments

 Other construction defects can cause harm in the form of loss of use, diminution in value, and extra expenses while defects are corrected.

 When either of these scenarios affects our Florida residents and business owners, our Florida Construction Defect Statute provides the opportunity to seek legal remedies.

 Here is how.